alexherlanda/db8-app/README.md

-# DB8 Calendar
+# DB8 Community
 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-2-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-DB8 Calendar is a calendar system for British Parliamentary and WSDC style debate events.
+DB8 Community is a calendar system for British Parliamentary and WSDC style debate events.

 ## 💡 Features